lightly-ai/NvidiaTLTActiveLearning/README.md

 ```

 ## 2 Active Learning <a name=al>
-Now that our setup is complete, we can start the active learning loop.
+Now that the setup is complete, you can start the active learning loop.
 In general, the active learning loop will consist of the following steps:
 1. Initial sampling: Get an initial set of images to annotate and train on.
 2. Training and inference: Train on the labeled data and make predictions on all data.
 3. Active learning query: Use the predictions to get the next set of images to annotate, go to 2.

 We will walk you through all three steps in this tutorial.

-To do active learning with Lightly, we need to upload our dataset to the platform.
-The command `lightly-magic` will train a self-supervised model to get good image representations and then uploads the images along with the image representations to the platform.
+To do active learning with Lightly, you first need to upload your dataset to the platform.
+The command `lightly-magic` trains a self-supervised model to get good image representations and then uploads the images along with the image representations to the platform.
 If you want to skip training, you can set `trainer.max_epochs=0`.
 In the following command, replace `MY_TOKEN` with your own token from the platform.

+> You can also upload thumbnails or even just metadata about the images.
+See [this link](https://docs.lightly.ai/lightly.cli.html#lightly.cli.upload_cli.upload_cli) for more information.

 ```
 lightly-magic \